 Any expectation for a due diligence and documents to share always needs to be seen in context with the company that is raising funds, so we have set up a quick guide to what you could expect when you are preparing your company for raising capital.
 While these lists may not be exhaustive or complete compared to what you encounter, they can hopefully help you prepare for what type of documentation is likely to be expected for the different stages.

-The Soft DD – for early stage startups raising funds
+Soft due diligence – for early stage startups raising funds

 When your company is still in its early stages, where the first product has just come to market and the team mainly consists of the founders, it is natural to expect a softer due diligence process in your initial rounds.
 Of course, if you are raising capital from larger, more professional investors these requirements will increase, but if you are raising such a round from angel investors the due diligence process is likely to be simpler.